benjamincharity/CSS-Guidelines/README.md

 the site.
 This includes things like images and sprites whose dimensions are inherently set absolutely in pixels.

+**NOTE:** As browsers have become increasingly better at determining correct px sizes when zooming, I have noticed myself needing REMs less and less.

 ### H tags

+If you find yourself needing to reuse header styles across your site, attach your styles to something _other_ than the element.

 Rather than simply using .hN notation we use abstract classes made up of the first six letters of the Greek alphabet: